muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 after the 80 fascist coup, admin doubled down on crazy, even added some of its own -- now Otto past was fine along wolves, and meandering treks, so niggers were both from outside, and not.

+That's why the objection "well if the narrative works, keep it".
+All indications are it stopped working long ago.
+A portion of the country did not embrace the identity which is seen as a prerequisite for citizenship, that puts these ppl at odds with the state.
+Kurds are the best example, I am sure when their elites heard of these fairy tales first, they must have said "waaat we come from central whaaat?
+I don't __think__ so".
+That bullshit would never fly with them.
+Some groups could go along, ignore, lip sync to it, but Kurds definitely could not.
+Which made them the odd man out.
+Coupled with the centralization / decentralization needs of the region, Kurds are hounded ever since.
+These problems are not their fault.

 The solution